prof. Vanessa Vermeirssen (PhD)

 Vanessa Vermeirssen

-principal investigator – Lab for Computational Biology, Integromics and Gene Regulation (CBIGR)
+Principal investigator – Lab for Computational Biology, Integromics and Gene Regulation (CBIGR)

-assistant professor - Department of Biomedical Molecular Biology, Faculty of Sciences & Department of Biomolecular Medicine, Faculty of Medicine and Health Sciences, UGent
+Associate professor - Department of Biomedical Molecular Biology, Faculty of Sciences & Department of Biomolecular Medicine, Faculty of Medicine and Health Sciences, UGent

 Research focus

 Technological advancements have led to a wealth of omics data in bulk, but also more and more at single cell level: genome, epigenome, transcriptome, proteome, metabolome, ...
 The capacity to integrate multi-omics data, to something more than the sum of the existing data, is key to elucidating the causes of complex diseases such as neuro-inflammatory diseases and cancer.
-Regulatory networks are a valuable tool to map systems-wide the relationships between DNA, RNA, proteins and metabolites and to understand the molecular mechanisms by which these molecules influence health and disease.
+Regulatory networks are a valuable tool to map systems-wide the relationships between DNA, RNA, proteins and metabolites and to understand the molecular mechanisms by which these biomolecules influence health and disease.

 Biography